 How do they work ?

-Herbs and the use of plant medicines have always been in picture for humans, playing a fundamental role in our diet and health and medicine.
+Herbs and the use of plant medicines have always been in the picture for humans, playing a fundamental role in our diet and health and medicine.
 Their use in medicine and disease treatment goes as far back if not further than our literal evolution as a species.
 The remnants remain in the kitchen, with our use of herbs and spices which impart rich complex flavours to cooking and drinks.
 In the past physicians were herbalists, and vice versa, and every mother and grandmother knew enough to care for their family and local village for mild to moderate health concerns.
-Herbs were the primary tools for medicine and disease treatment, with hundreds of thousands of years of trial and error, and remain so for most of our population, with around 70% of the world's population currently relying on herbal medicines for primary care.
-They are the basis of our pharmaceuticals, mind you most these days are a far cry from resembling a plant.
-Even so about a third of the WHO’s (World Health Organization) List of Essential Medicines are directly plant derived or based.
-The word drug even means roughly a dried herb, pointing to the origin of its use in medicine.
+Herbs were the primary tools for medicine and disease treatment, with hundreds of thousands of years of trial and error, and remain so for most of our world's population, who rely on herbal medicines for primary care.
+They are the basis of our pharmaceuticals, mind you most these days are a far cry from resembling a plant, with about a third of the WHO’s (World Health Organization) List of Essential Medicines being directly plant derived or based.
+The word drug even means a dried herb roughly, pointing to the origin of their use as medicine.